Trimming Stability Selection increases variable selection robustness: Stability Selection and robustness

 The Stab-BDP for tolerance $\alpha$ then is the maximum fraction of outliers, i.e., the maximum fraction $m/n$ resp. $\tilde m/(n(p+1))$ such that the respective probability that the Stability Selection breaks down exceeds $\alpha$.

-\begin{rem} \textbf{i)} The cases corresponding to $P_1$ and $P_2$ resp. to $\check P_1$ and $\check P_2$ in Thm. \ref{thrstabselrobcor} have to be considered separately since having only contamination in the relevant columns makes it impossible that the whole predictor matrix is contaminated too much provided that the number of relevant variables is low and that $\tilde c$ is high.
+\begin{rem} \textbf{i)} The cases corresponding to $P_1$ and $P_2$ resp. to $\check P_1$ and $\check P_2$ in Thm. \ref{thrstabselrobcor} have to be considered separately since having only contamination in the relevant columns makes it impossible that the whole predictor matrix is contaminated too much provided $s_0/p<\tilde c$.
 Similarly, if contamination only occurs in the non-relevant columns, a breakdown can still be possible due to promoting effects of the contamination. \\ \textbf{ii)} In Thm. \ref{thrstabselrobcor}, we considered the case of univariate responses.
-For multivariate responses with $k$ response columns, one has to distinguish between the seemingly unrelated regression case (\cite{zellner}) where one fits a model for each response column separately and the general case that the response columns are correlated so that the response matrix should enter as a whole as input for a unified model.
-In the second case, the probability of a breakdown would be one if the relative part of contaminated cells in the response matrix is at least $\tilde c$, in the first case however, the relative part of outliers has to be larger than $\tilde c$ for one resp. for each response column if a breakdown of the set of the resulting $k$ models is defined in the sense that at least one resp. each of the individual models breaks down. \end{rem}
+For multivariate responses with $k$ response columns, one has to distinguish between the seemingly unrelated regression case (\cite{zellner}) where one fits a model for each response column separately and the general case that the response columns are correlated so that the entire response matrix enters as input for a unified model.
+In the second case, the probability of a breakdown would be $1$ if the relative part of contaminated cells in the response matrix is at least $\tilde c$, in the first case however, the relative part of outliers has to be larger than $\tilde c$ for one resp. for each response column if a breakdown of the set of the resulting $k$ models is defined in the sense that at least one resp. each of the individual models break down. \end{rem}

-\begin{rem} Our analysis has revealed an important \textbf{connection between cell-wise and case-wise contamination}: If cell-wise outliers in the response column are allowed, \textbf{cell-wise robustness breaks down to case-wise robustness}.
-As already pointed out, even in the presence of a clean regressor matrix, no regression (or other supervised machine learning method) procedure has a chance to infer the correct model if too many responses are contaminated.
-Even worse, if the model cannot be inferred, the contaminated responses cannot be suitably imputed in contrast to outlying cells as for example in \cite{filz20b}.

-Therefore, it is extremely important to carefully decide which type of cell-wise contamination one can assume.
-In the simulations in \cite{filz20b}, they restricted themselves to cell-wise contamination in the regressor matrix while \cite{leung16} and \cite{velasco} also allowed for (a small amount of) contamination in the response vector.
-From a practical perspective, assuming that contamination cannot appear in the responses is a very heavy assumption since if one allows for all $p$ measurement vectors of the variables to be contaminated, it is difficult to argue why of all things the response measurements should be clean. \end{rem}